huggingface/blog/mixtral.md

 | https://huggingface.co/HuggingFaceH4/zephyr-7b-beta | MIT | 8k | 7.34 |
 | https://huggingface.co/meta-llama/Llama-2-70b-chat-hf | Llama 2 license | 4k | 6.86 |

 Impressively, Mixtral Instruct outperforms all other open-access models on MT-Bench and is the first one to achieve comparable performance with GPT-3.5!

+### About the name

+The Mixtral MoE is called **Mixtral-8x7B**, but it doesn't have 56B parameters.
+Shortly after the release we found that some people were misled into thinking that the model behaves similarly to an ensemble of 8 models with 7B parameters each, but that's not how MoE models work.
+Only some layers of the model (the feed-forward blocks) are replicated; the rest of the parameters are the same as in a 7B model.
+The total number of parameters is not 56B, but about 45B.
+A better name [could have been `Mixtral-45-8e`](https://twitter.com/osanseviero/status/1734248798749159874) to better convey the architecture.
+For more details about how MoE works, please refer to [our "Mixture of Experts Explained" post](https://huggingface.co/blog/moe).

 ### Prompt format